aguxone/agux_non_linear_plot_regressor/README.md

        <video src='https://user-images.githubusercontent.com/98858551/174418629-481619d3-27ed-48c0-b952-05b6239417b3.mp4'></video>
 <div/> -->

-## Libraries used
+## Languages / Libraries used
+- Python
 - Matplotlib
 - Numpy
 - Scipy
 - WxPython

 ## Opening the app:
-- If using the source code, just run the .py file (previously having installed the necessary libraries)
+- If using the source code, just run the .py file with a python interpreter (previously having installed python and the necessary libraries)
 - If using a windows standalone release, just open the .exe file , it was compiled with pyinstaller and it needs to load the python interpreter + libraries so this might take from 5secs to 2 min depending on your computer (be patient).

 ## Usage: